Peter Williamson (memoirist): Return to Scotland

 As he travelled northwards, Williamson took to dressing as a "Red Indian" and giving displays of Indian life, e.g. demonstrating war-cries and dancing, to help sell further copies of his book which he carried around with him.
 In June 1758 he finally returned to Aberdeen, some 15 years after his kidnapping.

 While he was selling copies of his book in Aberdeen, the authorities charged Williamson with libel in relation to his accusations of their involvement in his original kidnapping.
 Since the same magistrates he was accusing were also judging him, a guilty verdict was perhaps inevitable.
 Surplus copies of his book were seized and burned publicly at the mercat cross by the common hangman.
 Williamson was made to sign a statement stating that his claims were false, fined five shillings and banished from Aberdeen as a vagrant.

 Edinburgh

 Williamson then headed for Edinburgh where he settled for the remainder of his life.
 Here he opened a coffee house under Parliament House which became a favourite resort of Edinburgh lawyers and their clients.
+He also published revised and embellished editions of French and Indian Cruelty.

 Robert Fergusson devoted a verse of his poem The Rising of the Session to this popular establishment: